-Upgrading the ceiling fans in your home is a straightforward process that you can usually do on your own.
+Upgrading or replacing the ceiling fans in your home is a straightforward process that you can usually do on your own.
 However, electricians in Vancouver see mistakes happen all the time, so this post will outline the necessary steps in order to keep you from making the same errors.

 - Turn off the power.